alts/karel/README.md

 ## Examples

-You can try these examples or study them for great kNoWlEdGe.
+You can try these examples or study them for great knowledge.
 You can always quit their execution with `Q`.

 ### Example treasure

-Run this with worlds `00` - `03_window`, Karel will walk to the wall and then search for a treasure in the walls.
+Run the program `example.py` (also below) with worlds `00` - `03_window`.
+Karel will walk to the wall and then search for a treasure in the walls.

 ![](images/introduction_00.gif)&emsp;![](images/introduction_01.gif)&emsp;![](images/introduction_03.gif)